UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_05.md

 Notes:

 In the last section, we saw that we can transform our categorical data into numeric data using `OrdinalEncoder`.

-Seems pretty standard and easy enough but we asked you a question in the last slide deck if we should always use this method.
+Seems pretty standard and easy enough but we asked you a question in the last slide deck if we should always use this method?

 The answer is no. Can you see why?